-Appointments are not necessary, but students who wish to work with a particular tutor may want to make arrangements ahead of time (See schedule)
+Appointments are not necessary, but students who wish to work with a particular tutor may want to make arrangements ahead of time.

 What computer programs are available?

 All Microsoft Office products are available for student use, as well as the programs needed for math and business classes.
-Additional programs needed for OT courses are available in the ASC at City College.
+Additional programs needed for City College courses are available in the ASC at City College.

 Will someone help me with my computer?

 We can help troubleshoot basic issues.
-We also have eLearning Specialist tutors to help with online courses.
 However, more complex difficulties should be addressed by the IT Student Helpdesk in COE 401 or at 247-5755.
-Online issues should be referred to email@example.com or 657-2191.
+Online issues should be referred to email@example.com.

 Is there any online tutoring available?